chrisgoringe/cg-utilities/readme.md

 ## utilities/passthrough

 Create a custom node based on any other node, with one or more of the inputs added as outputs.
-Look at `passthrough_config.json` for how do this (changes require a restart of ComfyUI and reload of the webpage) - the example takes the `VAE Encode For Inpaint` node and adds an output, `vae`, which is a copy of the input of the same name.
+Look at `passthrough_config.json` for how do this (changes require a restart of ComfyUI and reload of the webpage) - the example below takes the `VAE Encode For Inpaint` node and adds an output, `vae`, which is a copy of the input of the same name.
 This can be useful for making workflows tidier!
 Note that widget inputs can be output - sometimes useful to reuse a seed, or use the name of a checkpoint or LoRA.

 ```json
     "VAEEncodeForInpaintReturn" : {                             # a name unique in this file